curl/everything-curl/usingcurl-downloads.md

     curl -o file.txt ftp://example.com/path/to/file-name.ext

-If you ask curl to send the output to the terminal, it attempts to detect and binary data from being sent there since that can seriously mess up your terminal (sometimes to the point where it basically stops working).
+If you ask curl to send the output to the terminal, it attempts to detect and prevent binary data from being sent there since that can seriously mess up your terminal (sometimes to the point where it basically stops working).
 You can override curl's binary-output-prevention and force the output to get sent to